 Sometimes, it’s also spelled as Gevorkian, meaning “son of Gevork”, which is equivalent of “son of George”.

-An Armenian very well known musician, composer and musical producer, Ara Gevorgyan, who still acts very successfully these days, has this family name.
+A well-known Armenian musician, composer and musical producer, Ara Gevorgyan, who still acts very successfully these days, has this family name.

 Common Armenian last name 3: Karapetyan

-Karapetyan is among the most widespread last names in Armenia and you are supposed to meet people with this surname very frequently.
-It’s also spelled as Karapetian, Garabedian, or Garapedian.
+Karapetyan is among the most widespread last names in Armenia and you meet people with this surname very frequently.
+It’s also spelt as Karapetian, Garabedian, or Garapedian.

-People with This surname include a beloved Armenian, Shavarsh Karapetyan, who is a retired Armenian finswimmer and was the World and European champion.
+People with this surname include Shavarsh Karapetyan, who is a retired Armenian finswimmer and was the world and European champion.
 What makes him famous and so loved is that he saved the lives of 20 people in an incident in Yerevan in 1976.
-Such a great guy!

 Common Armenian last name 4: Movsesyan

-Movsesyan or Movsesian is also an Armenian surname meaning son of Movses (Moses).
+Movsesyan or Movsesian is also an Armenian surname meaning son of Moses.

 One of the reasons this surname is so common is that a prominent Armenian playwright and novelist, Alexander Movsesyan, who has been better known by his pen name, Alexander Shirvanzade, had this family name.